PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-05 19:11:14
+Last updated: 2024-04-05 19:11:48
-Random Quote: Friendships are the foundation that we stand on. - Nina Locke
+Random Quote: There is one problem with success.
+Not everyone can handle it. - Walt Breslin